-We updated the diversity questions we have on our increase the number of systems for solicitors and, in May 2021, launched a individuals who disclose campaign to encourage individuals to review and information concerning update their diversity data.
+We updated the diversity questions we have on our systems for solicitors and, in May 2021, launched a campaign to encourage individuals to review and update their diversity data.

 This involved social media and direct communications to all 10,100 law firms and groups where we know the declaration rates are low.
 We have seen a good initial response rate at the conclusion of phase one of this campaign and will continue to engage with the profession to encourage individuals to provide their diversity data.